-A computation scheme for our problem contains three phases, {\it data assignment}, {\it computing}, and {\it decoding}. \paragraph*{Data assignment phase} We assign each dataset $D_k$ where $k \in [\Ksf]$ to a subset of $\Nsf$ workers in a uncoded manner.
+A computing scheme for our problem contains three phases, {\it data assignment}, {\it computing}, and {\it decoding}. \paragraph*{Data assignment phase} We assign each dataset $D_k$ where $k \in [\Ksf]$ to a subset of $\Nsf$ workers in an uncoded manner.
 The set of datasets assigned to worker $n \in [\Nsf]$ is denoted by $\Zc_n$, where $\Zc_n \subseteq [\Ksf]$.
 The assignment constraint is that

 where $\Msf$ represents the computation cost as explained in Footnote~\ref{foot:computation cost}.
 The assignment function of worker $n$ is denoted by $\varphi_n$, where